-Vegetarians and vegans won’t want to eat stuffing that has been cooked in the bird.
-Here’s a tasty stuffing that bakes separately.
+If your Thanksgiving company includes eaters of mixed persuasions, vegetarians and vegan guests won’t want to eat stuffing that’s been cooked in the bird.
+Of course, you need not wait for special occasions to make this.
+Everyone loves stuffing!
+Of course, you can use a gluten-free bread if need be.
 The sweet apple and red onion contrast nicely with the herbal notes.

 Serves: 8 or more